jjefferson34/Destiny/README.md

-# Flat-Earth
+# Flat Earth
-Breaking the COnditioning
+Breaking the Conditioning